waggle-sensor/core/README.md

 # Node Stack - Core

-This repo contains software and tools common to both the node controller and edge processor and covers functionality such as:
+This repo contains software and tools common to both the node controller and edge processor, covering functionality such as:

 * Managing deployment state.
 * Controlling plugins.